yupferris/nvscene-presentation/README.md

    - Jan.
 2012
      - While home for Christmas, I was making some gameboy music
      - Decided to try my hand at some Gameboy dev
+       - Again nothing too fancy, some scrolling stuff etc
-     - At a party, my laptop was stolen
+     - At a party a couple weeks later, my laptop was stolen
      - Bought a replacement netbook to have SOMETHING
      - Couldn't continue the PC demo, as the new computer wasn't powerful enough
      - But, I could do a Gameboy demo instead!
 Yeah!!

    - Gameboy demo workflow
      - Started doing a few effects
        - Some simple tests, like smiley faces moving around onscreen etc